Dallman History, Family Crest & Coats of Arms

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Dallman family (pre 1700)

-More information is included under the topic Early Dallman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Dallman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dallman family to Ireland

 Some of the Dallman family moved to Ireland, but this topic is not covered in this excerpt.